PLY (Python lex-Yacc) – An Introduction

 Advantage over UNIX yacc:

-yacc.py doesn’t involve code-generation process instead it uses reflection to make its lexers and parsers which saves space as it doesn’t require any extra complier constructions step and code file generation.
+Python implementation yacc.py doesn’t involve code-generation process instead it uses reflection to make its lexers and parsers which saves space as it doesn’t require any extra compiler constructions step and code file generation.

 def function_name_here(symbol): expression = expression token_name term